Training in Scrum

 Addressing the challenges

-Going to 4 weeks is almost certainly a bad idea.
-In fact, I’d suggest if you did weekly sprints you’d like do better as that would really create more focus.
+Some people suggest going to longer sprints is the way to solve this.
+But that merely hides the problem.
+Going to four weeks is almost certainly a bad idea.
+In fact, if you did weekly sprints, you would find yourself doing better because it creates greater focus.
 This question is a good example of why thinking of Scrum as an operating model instead of a framework (as we do in the Net Objectives approach to Scrum) is more effective.
-You would be following Scrum whether you did 2 or 4 week sprints.
+You would be following Scrum whether you did two or four week sprints.
 So little guidance is being provided.
 But consider this, “why are you spilling over tasks/stories?”
-There are any number of reasons we’ve encountered:
+Here are reasons we have encountered.

 Shorter sprints will help you do the right thing, but it’s also useful to know what’s driving this behavior.
 Scrum.
 Lean-thinking would tell us to do the following: